What are your hours?

 • Diarrhea/Vomiting

-• Any condition that would prevent the child from participating in daily activities
+• Any condition that would prevent the child from participating in daily activities (including going outside to play)

-If a doctor has seen your child, please bring a note with the doctor’s diagnosis and recommended
+If a doctor has seen your child, please bring a note with the doctor’s diagnosis and recommended treatment.

 A list of children with allergies or special concerns will be posted in a folder within the teacher’s cabinet in all classrooms to maintain confidentiality.
 Parents are responsible to inform the ELC of any allergies when registering your child and to keep us updated should any change occur.
 Parents must also inform the ELC of any changes in the child’s health.
 A list of special needs and allergies is also maintained in the child’s file in the administrative office.

 Medication for a specific child will be kept in the locked boxes in the Administrative Office.
 Administration of medicines is managed by the Director and Assistant Director.
-In the event the Directors are not available, staff who have the Medical Administration course may also administer medications.
+In the event the Directors are not available, staff who have completed the Medical Administration course may also administer medications.
 Each medication given will be recorded on the back of the required medication form.
 All medication will be maintained in the administrative office.
 The ELC will only give medication(s) according to a physician’s order.

 ELC at Glen Mar goes above and beyond the state and county licensure requirements in providing secure, safe space for children.
 A copy of the Glen Mar Children, Youth and Vulnerable Adult policy is available for review in the administrative office.